lc-soft/LCUI/README.md

 **Is this a browser kernel?
 Or a development library like Electron that integrates the browser environment?**

 No, you can think of it as a traditional GUI development library that applied some Web technologies.

+**Since it supports the use of TypeScript language, why don't I use Electron?**

+Yes, if you have web development experience and are willing to learn Electron, then Electron is obviously the best choice.

+Given LCUI's current capabilities, it is primarily suitable for meeting the author's personal needs and developing simple tools.

+**Why should I choose LCUI over other GUI libraries/frameworks?**

+We suggest that you prioritize other GUI libraries/frameworks.

 **How about CSS support?**